Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Introduction

-Based on the above observations, we propose a Multi-relational Multimodal Causal Intervention (MMCI) model to mitigate the effects of spurious correlations in multimodal interactions.
-Specifically, we first construct a causal graph to identify potential sources of bias in cross-modal fusion for the MSA task.
-We then represent multimodal inputs as a multi-relational graph to explicitly capture both intra-modal and inter-modal dependencies.
-Building on this, we employ graph attention networks to estimate and disentangle causal and shortcut features within and across modalities.
-Finally, by leveraging backdoor adjustment, we stratify the shortcut features and dynamically integrate them with the causal features, enhancing MMCI’s prediction stability under out-of-distribution (OOD) scenarios.
-Extensive experimental results demonstrate that MMCI achieves state-of-the-art (SOTA) performance through unbiased prediction.
+Based on these observations, we propose the Multi-relational Multimodal Causal Intervention (MMCI) framework.
+In contrast to prior causal methods~\cite{CLUE2022,CCIM2023,MCIS2024,GEAR2023} that primarily address biases within single modalities or specific modality pairs, MMCI provides a unified perspective to systematically resolve both intra-modal and inter-modal confounders.
+Specifically, we first construct a causal graph to analyze potential sources of bias in cross-modal fusion for the MSA task.
+Then, multimodal inputs are modeled as a multi-relational graph to explicitly represent both intra-modal and inter-modal dependencies.
+On this basis, graph attention networks are employed to capture informative interactions and facilitate the identification of causal and shortcut features within and across modalities.
+Furthermore, by incorporating backdoor adjustment, the shortcut features are stratified and dynamically combined with the causal features.
+Through the optimization process, the model progressively disentangles invariant causal features from varying shortcut features.
+Extensive experiments demonstrate that MMCI achieves state-of-the-art performance, enabling more reliable and unbiased predictions while improving robustness under out-of-distribution (OOD) scenarios.

-Our main contributions can be summarized as follows: \begin{itemize} \item We construct a tailored causal graph to analyze spurious correlations arising from heterogeneous modality fusion in MSA, formalizing them as confounders that can mislead the model toward biased predictions. \item By leveraging backdoor adjustment, we propose MMCI, a model that captures causal features while effectively filtering out spurious shortcut patterns. \item Extensive experiments on MSA datasets including CMU-MOSI, CMU-MOSEI, and CH-SIMS, as well as additional OOD tests on CMU-MOSI, demonstrate the effectiveness of MMCI.
-Furthermore, in-depth analyses highlight the interpretability and plausibility of our model. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We construct a tailored causal graph to analyze spurious correlations arising from heterogeneous modality fusion in MSA, formalizing them as confounders that can mislead the model toward biased predictions. \item By leveraging backdoor adjustment, we propose MMCI, a framework that captures causal features while effectively filtering out spurious shortcut patterns. \item Extensive experiments on MSA datasets including CMU-MOSI, CMU-MOSEI, and CH-SIMS, as well as additional OOD tests on CMU-MOSI, demonstrate the effectiveness of MMCI.
+Furthermore, in-depth analyses highlight the plausibility of our method. \end{itemize}